Andrew Wathey: Biography

-In July 2022, he was awarded a Honorary Doctor of Civil Law by Northumbria University in recognition of his contribution to the university, The North East and the HE sector as a whole.
+In July 2022, he was awarded an Honorary Doctor of Civil Law by Northumbria University in recognition of his contribution to the university, The North East and the HE sector as a whole.

 Personal life

 He was appointed a CBE in the 2016 New Year Honours.
 He married in 1995.
 He became an FRSA in 2005, and an FRHistS in 1986.